geopm/geopm/service/docs/source/geopmlaunch.1.rst

                 using GEOPM will be reduced, but more interpolation will be required when aligning the sparsely sampled hardware signals with the application feedback.
-Additionally, agent reaction time is reduced with longer control loop period.
+Additionally, agent reaction time is reduced with longer control loop periods.
 --geopm-program-filter  .. _geopm-program-filter option:

-                        Only enable profiling for processes with
+                        Only enable profiling for processes where their ``program_invocation_name`` or
-                        program invocation name or short program
-                        invocation name that matches one of the names in the comma separated list provided by option.
-This option is especially useful when launching a bash script to avoid profiling bash or other ancilary commands that are not part of the main application process set.
+                        ``program_invocation_name_short_name`` matches one of the names
+                        in the comma separated list provided by option.
+This is especially useful when
+                        launching a bash script to avoid profiling bash or other ancillary commands that are not part of the main application process set.
 See `program_invocation_name(3)` for more details.